 There is also a variation in skin thickness during the menstrual cycle, with skin thickness lowest at the start of the menstrual cycle, when estrogen and progesterone levels are low, which then increases with the rising levels of estrogen.
 Since your scalp is skin – the changes affecting your skin will also affect your scalp and your hair growth.

+Some women may wonder, will menopause cause hair loss?
 It’s worth noting that not all menopausal women will experience hair loss or thinning.
 However, for those who do, hormone replacement therapy (HRT) can help to increase estrogen levels and promote hair growth.
-It is more important to focus on your overall health, since menopause is associated with symptoms such as mood swings, sensitivity to stress, increase in blood pressure.
+It is more important to focus on your overall health, since menopause is associated with symptoms such as mood swings, sensitivity to stress, and an increase in blood pressure.
 Those symptoms can be alleviated through lifestyle changes, right diet and exercise.

 Menopause can have a significant impact on collagen production in women.
 Collagen is a structural protein that provides support and elasticity to the skin, as well as other tissues throughout the body.